 is dedicated to the famous comedy duo and an

-impressive statue of them has recently been erected outside the nearby Coronation Hall
+impressive statue of them stands outside the nearby Coronation Hall

 On the hill overlooking the town is the eye-catching Hoad Monument, a replica of the